 The increase in total interest expense was due primarily to increases of \$65.7 million, or 330.5%, in interest expense associated with certificates and brokered deposits, \$31.4 million, or 169.5%, in interest expense associated with money market accounts, \$4.1 million, or 200.9%, in interest expense associated with interest-bearing demand deposits and \$3.2 million, or 17.8%, in interest expense associated with other borrowed funds.
 The increase in interest expense related to certificates and brokered deposits was driven by an increase of 247 bps in the cost of these deposits, as well as an increase of \$893.0 million, or 77.9%, in the average balance of these deposits.
-The increase in the average balance of these deposits during the fourth quarter 2022 and earlier in 2023 to supplement on-balance sheet liquidity.
-The increase in interest expense related to interest expense related to interest-bearing demand deposits, as well as an increase of \$146.6 million, or 10.3%, in the average balance of these deposits.
-The increase in the cost of these deposits, as well as an increase of \$32.3 million, or 9.7%, in the average balance of these deposits.
+The increase in the average balance of these deposits was driven by strong consumer and small business demand for certificates of deposits in 2023, as well as the funding of brokered deposits during the fourth quarter 2022 and earlier in 2023 to supplement on-balance sheet liquidity.
+The increase in interest expense related to money market accounts was driven primarily by an increase of 261 bps in the cost of these deposits, partially offset by a decrease of \$146.6 million, or 10.3%, in the average balance of these deposits.
 The increase in interest expense related to interest-bearing demand deposits was due primarily to a 107 bp increase in the cost of these deposits, as well as an increase of \$32.3 million, or 9.7%, in the average balance of these deposits.
-The increase in interest expense related to interest-bearing demand deposits was due primarily to a 107 bp increase in the cost of these deposits, as well as an increase of \$32.3 million, or 9.7%, in the average balance of these deposits.
 The increase in interest expense related to other borrowed funds was due primarily to additional long-term FHLB advances in the second half of 2022 at rates lower than market deposit costs, as the cost of the borrowed funds increased only 12 bps while the average balance increased 12.7%.
-The increase in the overall cost of deposits was due primarily to the continued rise in interest rates during the fourt
+The increase in the overall cost of deposits was due primarily to the continued rise in interest rates during the fourth quarter 2022 and into 2023.